tum-pbs/pbdl-book/overview.md

-Over the course of the last decades, highly specialized and accurate discretization schemes have been developed to solve fundamental model equations such as the Navier-Stokes, Maxwell’s, or Schroedinger’s equations.
+Over the course of the last decades, highly specialized and accurate discretization schemes have been developed to solve fundamental model equations such as the Navier-Stokes, Maxwell's, or Schroedinger's equations.
 Seemingly trivial changes to the discretization can determine whether key phenomena are visible in the solutions or not.
 Rather than discarding the powerful methods that have been